Tyrone Crawford

-Early years
+Early life

 Crawford attended Catholic Central High School in Windsor, Ontario, where he was a three-sport athlete (football, basketball and track and field).
 In football, he played running back, outside linebacker and kick returner.

 As a junior, he was named the conference’s MVP and received the Royal Arcanum Outstanding Athlete Award.
 He was voted first team all-conference (Windsor & Essex County Secondary School Athletic Association) during every one of his four prep seasons.

 He practiced track and field as a freshman and sophomore, winning gold medals both years in the shot put and discus in his conference and at the OFSAA championships.
 In basketball as a senior, he was named the MVP in his conference and received the Bill Rogin Award, for the best player in the Ontario secondary schools.

 College career

 Bakersfield College

 Crawford was recruited by Boise State University and Michigan State University, but the academic curriculum from his Canadian high school didn't meet NCAA requirements, so he enrolled at Bakersfield College in 2008.
 After concentrating on just playing football and the defensive end position, he appeared in 9 games and was named first-team All-conference as freshman in 2008, while collecting 38 tackles (13 for loss), 6 sacks, one pass breakup and one fumble recovery.

 As a sophomore in 2009, he was honored as a junior college first-team All-American and was named to both first-team all-state and conference.
 He also was awarded as the defense's most valuable player for the Renegades.
 He registered 42 tackles (led the team), including 8 sacks and 14 tackles for loss.

 Considered a four-star recruit by Rivals.com, Crawford was ranked as one of the most talented JUCO prospects in the nation.
 He committed to Boise State University.